dunmanhigh/y1math/README.md

 - problems without solutions
 - problems with incomplete/partial solutions
 - problems with alternative solutions (yes sometimes there are more than one way to solve a problem and we really welcome them!)
-- interesting and related problems not limited to those currently available
+- interestingg and related problems not limited to those currently available
 - anything you feel this repository can be improved